-Diagnoses of HIV Infection in the United States and Dependent Areas, 2018 (updated) (CDC) – This 119-page report presents detailed information about new HIV diagnoses, deaths, and prevalence among transgender persons.
-Breakdowns are also provided by age, gender, race/ethnicity, transmission category, and geographic region.
-The report includes a Special Focus Profile that highlights HIV trends and distribution in transgender persons.
-Some of the report’s tables – 4a, 4b, 17a, and 17b – also present information specifically about transgender persons.
-In addition, other tables that focus on different characteristics provide data breakdowns by gender.
+Diagnoses of HIV Infection in the United States and Dependent Areas, 2019 (CDC) – This 123-page surveillance report includes detailed information about new HIV diagnoses, prevalence, and deaths among transgender persons.
+Breakdowns are also provided by age, race/ethnicity, transmission category, and geographic region.
+The report includes a series of Special Focus Profiles highlighting six populations of particular interest to HIV prevention programs in state and local health departments, including transgender persons.
+In addition, Tables 4a, 4b, 14a, 14b, 18a, and 18b focus specifically on HIV diagnoses, prevalence, and deaths among transgender persons.

 HIV and Transgender People (CDC) – This fact sheet includes information about new HIV diagnoses among transgender people, as well as links to additional pages with more detailed information on the following topics about HIV and transgender people: terminology, HIV testing, HIV prevention, HIV diagnoses, HIV prevalence, viral suppression, prevention challenges, and what CDC is doing to address HIV among transgender people.
 Also available in Spanish.

 HIV and Transgender Communities (CDC) – This issue brief includes sections on HIV prevalence and new diagnoses, HIV risk, HIV prevention initiatives and research, and activities to raise awareness and support community engagement related to HIV and transgender people.